-Ratings given at the end of the interaction generally reflect the users’ more global appreciation of the service they experienced.
+Ratings given at the end of the interaction generally reflect the users’ global appreciation of the service they experienced.

 Figure out if you are interested in your enterprise’s loyal customers, or would you like to focus on the people who have just started to use your service or product?
 This will help you find the best place to target them.

-For example, GetFeedback changed their CSAT survey strategy and started embedding satisfaction surveys directly into their messages when cases were closed.
+For example, GetFeedback changed its CSAT survey strategy and started embedding satisfaction surveys directly into their messages when cases were closed.
 While they saw the CSAT score drop, they got useful qualitative insights for their support strategy as they grew.

-Internal quality score is the KPI of conversation reviews.
+The internal quality score is the KPI of conversation reviews.
 Customer support conversation reviews are systematical internal evaluations of the interactions held between the support team and customers.
-These reviews are done as self-reviews, manager reviews, or peer-reviews.
+These reviews are done as self-reviews, manager reviews, or peer reviews.